-If you're looking to put yourself in a position to get your new year off to a good start, then you could do worse than ending 2018 with an audit of your IP portfolio.
-Frequently bloated with unused registrations or starved by gaps in coverage, a thorough audit of your IP could help you to identify ways to streamline and exploit your portfolio, saving you money while also improving the efficiency of your assets.
+If you're looking to get your new year off to a good start, then you could do worse than beginning 2020 with a review of your IP portfolio.
+A thorough audit of your IP could help you to identify ways to streamline and exploit your portfolio, saving you money while also improving the efficiency of your assets.

 Many companies estimate the healthiness and relative worth of their IP portfolios based on size alone.
 However, those IP rights will be worth far less if the following checks and balances aren't also considered.
 We find that many companies can reduce their spending on IP matters and ring-fence the strength of their rights by auditing their IP portfolios, using the following three-step process.